markschl/uvsnake/config/README.md

     - rev_name: SEQUENCE
 ```

+Mixes of primer oligos and multiple primer combinations are possible (see details [below](#all-options)).

 ## Sample files

-The sample file `config/samples.tsv` has to list all sample files to be processed.
+The sample file `config/samples.tsv` contains the paths to all demultiplexed FASTQ files files to be processed.
 You may use [make_sample_tab](https://github.com/markschl/ngs-sample-tab) for this purpose.
 Example:

 ```sh
 make_sample_tab -d path/to/fastq_files/run1 -f simple